joelparkerhenderson/demo-rust-axum/doc/what-is-axum.md

 other Rust web frameworks, such as Actix, Rocket, Warp, and others.

-* axum is likely to appeal to programmers are seeking a faster web framework and who want closer-to-the-metal capabilties.
+* axum is likely to appeal to programmers are seeking a faster web framework and who want closer-to-the-metal capabilities.

 ### Hello, World!